citruz/operating-system/README.md

 ## Installation

-Download the latest version from the [Releases](https://github.com/citruz/haos-rockpi/releases) page and flash it to your SD card or eMMC.
+Download the latest version from the [Releases](https://github.com/citruz/haos-rockpi/releases) page, extract the image and flash it to your SD card or eMMC.

 No further configuration should be required.